==proverbs 13:1-3:

 But the wealth of the sinner is stored up for the righteous.

-Proverbs 13:23:
+==proverbs 13:23:

-23 Much food is in the fallow ground of the poor, And for lack of justice there is waste |
+23 Much food is in the fallow ground of the poor,

 Since Solomon was a king, and had considerable power while he reigned, one would expect Proverbs to be filled with advice on how kings can make life easier for the poor.
 There are some hints that a king could help the poor simply by enforcing justice.
 Thus: “The fallow ground of the poor would yield much food, but it is swept away through injustice” (Proverbs 13:23 ESV).
 And there are a few statements that talk about a ruler’s responsibilities: “A righteous man knows the rights of the poor; a wicked man does not understand such knowledge” (29:7).
 Or: “If a king faithfully judges the poor, his throne will be established forever” (29:14). -Mark Horne